 A rather peculiar circumstance induced Pope Leo XIII to compose this powerful prayer.
 After celebrating Mass one day he was in conference with the Cardinals.
 Suddenly he sank to the floor.
 Several doctors were summoned at once but found no pulse—the very life seemed to have ebbed away from the fragile and aging body.
 Suddenly he recovered and said: “What a horrible vision I have been shown!”
 He saw the ages to come, the seductive powers and ravings of the devils against the Church in every land.
 But St. Michael appeared in the moment of greatest distress and cast Satan and his cohorts back into the abyss of hell.
 Such was the occasion that caused Pope Leo XIII to prescribe this prayer for the universal Church.Account by Monsignor Carl Vogl, as presented in Pope Leo XIII and the Prayer to St. Michael by Kevin Symonds

-The prayer that we are familiar with is a portion of the original prayer composed by Pope Leo XIII.
+The prayer that we are familiar with comes from the 1886 “Prayers After (Low) Mass” composed by Pope Leo XIII.

-Here is the full text of the original prayer:
+Here is the text of the 1888 prayer:

-Arise then, O invincible Prince, bring help against the attacks of the lost spirits to the people of God, and give them the victory.
-They venerate thee as their protector and Patron; in thee holy Church glories as her defense against the malicious power of hell; to thee has God entrusted the souls of men to be established in heavenly beatitude.
-Oh, pray to the God of peace that He may put Satan under our feet, so far conquered that he may no longer be able to hold men in captivity and harm the Church.
-Offer our prayers in the sight of the Most High, so that they may quickly conciliate the mercies of the Lord; and beating down the dragon, the ancient serpent, who is the devil and Satan, do thou again make him captive in the abyss, that he may no longer seduce the nations.
+Arise, then, unconquerable Prince, defend the people of God against the assaults of the reprobate spirits, and give them the victory.
+Holy Church reveres thee as its guardian and patron; it glories in thee as its defender against the malignant powers of hell; to thee God has committed the souls that are to be conveyed to the seats of the Blessed in eternal happiness.
+Pray, then, to the God of peace, that He may put Satan under our feet, so completely vanquished that he may no longer be able to hold men in bondage and work harm to the Church.
+Offer up our prayers before the Most High, so that the mercies of the Lord may prevent us, and lay hold of the dragon, the old serpent, who is the devil and Satan, and hurl him bound in chains into the abyss where he may no longer seduce the souls of men.
 Amen.
-(Ps.
-67)

 Let thy mercies be upon us, O Lord. / As we have hoped in thee.